 Leggy/Stretching for Light

 Both leggy and stretching plants are caused by the same issue, a lack of light.
-The leggy plants are not getting enough light so they are growing as tall as possible to find it.
+The leggy plants are not getting enough light so they’re growing as tall as possible to find it.
 The plants that are stretching for light are telling you that the light isn’t strong enough, and are trying to get as close to the light as possible.

 Now to leggy plants.
 Often leggy plants happen because the seeds are being grown on a windowsill that just isn’t bright enough.
 Seedlings need 12+ hours of direct light to grow healthy and strong.
 When this situation happens, the majority of the time, it can’t be fixed.
 The best option is to start over by planting new seeds.
 To avoid this from happening again, ensure that your seeds are under a grow light that is no more than 4 inches above the plants, for at least 12 hours a day.